pourmalek/covir2/Variable name structure.md

 Primary variables were created by the component studies, their -`var name`s- and -`var label`-s were modified in this review study codes.
 Secondary variables were created in this review study codes, to store certain values of daily primary variables, as described further below.

-All the variables have descriptive var `label`s that show what the variable stores.
+All the variables have descriptive var -`label`-s that show what the variable stores.

 <br/><br/>